 An A-Z guide to the technical terms used in digital security

-Adware is F-Secure's classification name for software that displays advertisements on the computer or device.
-The advertisements may be displayed on the desktop or during a web browsing session.
+A Type designation used by F-Secure to identify a program that displays advertising content on the computer or mobile device.
+The advertisements may be displayed in the software's user interface or during a web browsing session.

-Most users on a computer system will log into a restricted 'user account', which only allows them to makes setting changes to the computer that would affect their own account.
-Changes made to one user account may not affect settings in another account.
+Most users will log into a restricted user account, which only allows them to make changes to the computer's settings that affect their own account.
+In contrast, an administrator can make changes to all accounts.

 Alternate Data Stream

 An extension to Microsoft's Windows NT File System (NTFS) that provides compatibility with files created using Apple's Hierarchical File System (HFS).

 Applications must write special code if they want to access and manipulate data stored in an alternate stream.
 Some applications use these streams to evade detection.